God's Ten Words at Sinai and the Ten Things God Said at Creation—Seven Through Ten

-Part Two of this series viewed "Words" and "and God saids" four, five and six. showing us the that we are to remember and value God as the creator and the source of life as well as image our understanding of this in our family relationships by valuing and respecting our earthly creators/parents and furthermore respecting the sanctity of life in all human life.
+The fourth, fifth and sixth, Words and "God saids" reminded us to value God as the creator and the source of life (Word four) as well as image our understanding of this in our family relationships by valuing and respecting our earthly creators/parents (Word five).
+We are to respect the sanctity of life (Word six).

-Seventh of the Ten Words
+Seventh of the "Ten Words"

 "You shall not commit adultery."

 Adultery breaks and fragments what God has joined together.

-Our first example of adultery in Scripture is imaged for us in the garden when the first two people created chose to be satisfied by someone and something other than God and His provision which opened the door for monumental brokenness and heartache that would carry on throughout the history of mankind and ultimately separation from the only one who was enough to satisfy.
+Our first example of adultery in Scripture is illustrated for us in the Garden of Eden.
+The unfaithful event occurred when the first two inhabitants chose to be satisfied by someone and something other than God and His provision.
+This act of infidelity opened the door for monumental brokenness and heartache that would carry on throughout the history of humankind, and ultimately separation from the only one who was enough to satisfy.

 The Seventh "And God Said"